fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 - Decoupling of the network's core from the service implementation
 - Higher-level architecture that makes it easier to maintain and within reach of external contributors.

-Draco’s development approach is more open, which allows the community to build services and also helps the core team work on other features or services in parallel.
+Lightning’s development approach is more open, which allows the community to build services and also helps the core team work on other features or services in parallel.

 ### Repository

-The repository contains the source code for the implementation of the Fleek Network and is located at https://github.com/fleek-network/draco, a private repository that will go public after the whitepaper announcement and roadmap.
+The repository contains the source code for the implementation of the Fleek Network and is located at https://github.com/fleek-network/lightning, a private repository that will go public after the whitepaper announcement and roadmap.

 ### Directory structure